 First, heavier shafts can be more difficult to control.
-If you already have a tendency to slice or hook the ball, a heavier shaft will only exacerbates these issues.
-You’ll also need to make sure your club’s grip is comfortable and secure – otherwise you risk losing control of the club entirely mid-swing.
+If you already have a tendency to slice or hook the ball, a heavier shaft will only exacerbate these issues.
+You'll also need to make sure your club's grip is comfortable and secure - otherwise, you risk losing control of the club entirely mid-swing.

 Another thing to consider is that not all clubs are designed for heavy shafts.
 If you're thinking about upgrading your driver, make sure to check with the manufacturer first - they may not recommend using a heavy shaft on their particular club model.
 And finally, remember that it takes time and practice to get used to any new equipment.

 If you decide to go with a heavier shaft, don't expect miracles overnight - it'll take some time (and probably a few extra lessons) before you start seeing results on the course.

 There are many factors that affect how far a golf ball will travel, including the club head speed, the angle of impact, and the spin rate.
 However, the weight of the club doesn't have a significant effect on distance.
 Heavier clubs can actually be harder to swing faster, which can offset any potential distance gains.

 In addition, heavier clubs can cause more fatigue over the course of a round, leading to shorter shots later in the game.
 So while there's no definitive answer to whether heavier clubs go further, it's generally not worth sacrificing swing speed or accuracy for a few extra yards.